Hart, South Australia

 Hart is a locality in the Mid North region of South Australia.
 The boundaries were formalised in January 2000 for the long established name for the area.
-There was a railway siding at Hart on the Gladstone railway line until it closed in 1989.
+There was a railway siding at Hart on the Gladstone railway line.
 The major industry in the area is cereal crop growing.

 Name

 The Hundred of Hart (part of the cadastral system in South Australia) was proclaimed in 1864 and named after Captain John Hart, a member of the colony's parliament and the Treasurer at the time (and later Premier).

 Geography

 The Hundred of Hart lies on the plains and western slope of the Yackamoorundie Range (known as the Middle Range at the time the Hundred was proclaimed).
 The eastern boundary of the Hundred is about 11+1/4 mi along the crest of the range, mostly above 400 m altitude, running roughly north–south.
 The southern boundary is part of the northern boundary of the Hundred of Blyth.
 The northern and western boundaries were arbitrary straight lines running true west and true south.
 The northern boundary is about 8+1/2 mi long.
 The western boundary is now mostly followed by a road, which includes the main street of Brinkworth and is below 200 m altitude.
 The current Bounded Locality of Hart occupies almost the southern half of the Hundred.

 There was a Government Town named Anama surveyed in 1865, which was not fully developed, and officially ceased to exist in 1924.
 It was named for a local property owned by George Charles Hawker, near what is now the boundary of Hart and Rochester, both in the Hundred of Hart.
 The railway station may have been named for this Government Town on some maps, rather than for the Hundred district it was in.